 New bidders to the State of South Carolina Surplus Property Office must pay via cash, certified bank check or wire transfer unless you are an established customer, see payment instructions for more info.

 THE STATE OF SC WILL EMAIL THE HIGH BIDDER WITH DETAILED PAYMENT AMOUNTS AND INSTRUCTIONS.
 THIS EMAIL WILL BE IN ADDITION TO THE BUYER'S CERTIFICATE FROM GOVDEALS.
 PLEASE WAIT ON OUR EMAIL INVOICE WITH CORRECT TOTALS BEFORE MAKING PAYMENT DESCRIPTION

 You will be bidding on a 2017 Dodge Charger 4-DR, 5.7L V8.
 Vehicle was towed to it current location.
-Vehicle does not start will turn over.
-The interior appears to be in fair condition.
-AC fan blows, radio, windows, door locks, mirror and seat appear to work as they should.
-The exterior appears to be in poor condition with decal impressions and accident damage on the front.
+This vehicle does not start or turn over.
+The interior appears to be in poor condition with deployed air bags, disassembled dash and car parts.
+The exterior appears to be in poor condition with decal impressions and accident damage.
 This vehicle is located at the Surplus Property Office at 1441 Boston Avenue West Columbia, South Carolina.
 The overall condition of this vehicle is unknown to the Surplus Property Office, inspections are encouraged.
 Vehicle was used and turned in by The South Carolina Department of Public Safety.

 *This item is for pickup only.
 Agency will not assist with loading.*

 Notice to Bidder: The South Carolina Surplus Property Office is a state agency that sells used property for other government agencies across the State of South Carolina.
 We normally get little to no information on most items we sell and it is the bidders responsibility to inspect and determine the overall condition of the items they wish to purchase.